 1. VIPKid Teacher Requirements

 The only qualifications you need to become a VIPKid teacher are an American accent and a college degree.
+There’s a requirement for teaching experience, but I’d expand it to encompass any previous work with kids.
 The higher the degree, the better.
 If you don’t have a degree, you’ll need to find an alternative company to teach for — thankfully, I have a downloadable list for you at the end of this post.

-You don’t need any teaching experience or TEFL certifications to work for VIPKid, but if you have them make that known.
-If you don’t, highlight any experience you have with children in general.
-I talked about my time volunteering with children at an equestrian center and tutoring in high school.
+At the time I was hired, I didn’t need a TEFL certification to work for VIPKid.
+Their requirements are ever-changing and could include a requirement that you get certified in their own program.
+I didn’t have any teaching experience per se but talked about my time volunteering with children at an equestrian center and tutoring in high school.
 I think having a law degree made the hiring committee more willing to give me a shot.